 My name is Christina Taylor and I have been leading the Education Committee as Chair since late 2017.
-Over the last year, I’ve had the pleasure to work with a highly engaged team of volunteers to create value for our partners and members through education and development.
+Over the last 2 years, I’ve had the pleasure to work with a highly engaged team of volunteers to create value for our partners and members through education and development.
 The energy and passion everyone brings to the table has been phenomenal and it’s enabling us to really make a difference and create value for our partners and members.
 Every meeting we have brings new insights on the topic of Diversity and Inclusion and I enjoy the richness of perspectives and experiences each of our committee members brings to the table.
 Creating a platform and opportunities to share and learn from each other is what excites me.
 It’s all about Doing, not Trying as we work together to make a difference.

 2. Who is part of the Education Committee?

 - Maria-Teresa Addison, NPD Principal Development Scientist at GSK

 - Maren Gerhäuser-von de Fenn, Head of Leadership Development at METRO AG

 - Putri Realita, Global Global Diversity & Inclusion Lead at Danone

 - Emmanuelle Roman, Global Marketing Director, Consumer Products & Retail at EY

 - Maaike Leene, Chairwoman Young Ahold Delhaize Global & Mass Promotions Week Coordinator at Albert Heijn

 - Thomas Allmark, Director Inclusion & Diversity EMEA at CHEP

 - Anke Sunaert, Interim – Learning & Development at Vandemoortele